 ABSTRACT

-This study focuses on the classification of monkeypox disease using various machine learning algorithms.
+This project focuses on the classification of monkeypox disease using various machine learning algorithms.
 Monkeypox is a rare viral disease that has similarities to smallpox and can be fatal in some cases.
 The main objective of this study is to determine which machine learning algorithm performs better in accurately classifying monkeypox disease.

-The study uses six different algorithms, including logistic regression, K-nearest neighbors, support vector machines, decision tree, random forest, and naive Bayes.
-The algorithms are trained and tested on a dataset of monkeypox images, which are preprocessed using techniques such as image resizing, greyscale conversion, and flattening.
+Here we use six different algorithms, including logistic regression, K-nearest neighbours, support vector machines, decision tree, random forest, and naive Bayes.
+The algorithms are trained and tested on a dataset of monkeypox images, which are pre-processed using techniques such as image resizing, greyscale conversion, and flattening.
 The performance of the algorithms is evaluated based on as accuracy and confusion matrix.
 The results show that random forest and KNN algorithms outperform the other algorithms with an accuracy of around 85%.
 The findings of this study can be useful in developing an automated system for the early detection and diagnosis of monkeypox disease.

 CONTENTS